Terms & Conditions for Local Community Fund applications made from 3 May 2022

 - promoting any religious beliefs (but we will consider projects led by religious organisations, if they're for the good of the whole community)

-- making grants to other people or organisations
+- giving our grant to other people or organisations (onward grant making)

 - projects that have already happened or will be finished before the giving period ends

 - projects that public authorities (for example, the council) are responsible for, by law